swcarpentry/make-novice/05-patterns.md

 > * Write Make pattern rules.
 > * Use the Make wild-card `%` in targets and dependencies.

-Our Makefile still has repeated code.
+Our Makefile still has repeated content.
 The rules for each `.dat` file are identical apart from the text and data file names.
 We can replace these rules with a single *pattern rule*.

 ~~~ {.make}
 %.dat : books/%.txt wordcount.py